Home / Know Your Rights / Louisiana

 These activities are protected by Louisiana state law.
 Any HOA rule or fine that prohibits these things is unenforceable.

 Federal law protects your right to display the U.S. flag on your property.
 Your HOA cannot prohibit display of the American flag.
-Note: Louisiana has no specific state statute addressing HOA flag restrictions — protection comes from federal law only.
+Louisiana has no specific state statute addressing HOA flag restrictions — protection comes from federal law.

 The FCC OTARD rule prohibits HOAs from unreasonably restricting satellite dishes under 1 meter in diameter and over-the-air TV antennas.
 This federal rule overrides any HOA governing document restriction that would prevent you from receiving TV or internet service.